lemuelkumarga/bible-network/README.md

-We will also construct helper functions that will be useful later on.
+We will also construct helper functions to be used later on.

 ```python